oddbird/oddleventy/content/work/adobe.md

 }
 ```

-In the calligraphic page's Vue file, we set `--svg-base` scoped to this page only:
+In each page's Vue file, we set `--svg-base`
+to a size that fits the majority of the typefaces
+within each set of illustrations.
+Since the illustrations are all designed with
+different orientations and space available
+for the text, this allows us to start from a place
+that worked best to maximize the typeface shown.

 ```css
 <style lang="scss" scoped>